ob325/lisinopril/readme.md

 # Find standard concept ids

 There are two excellent OHDSI options at this point.
-I could use Atlas or Athena to search the standard vocabulary, Atlas to build concept sets, define cohorts, then execute the study.
+I could use Atlas or Athena to search the standard vocabulary, then Atlas to build concept sets, define cohorts, and execute the study.
 I believe Atlas is the approach we should be focusing on to attract researchers into the community.